rbontekoe/BAWJ/docs/src/chapter3.md

 ² Defined in the module Sales.
 We iterate on a list of orders that we will create in the test code to simplify the course.

 ³ Defined in the module GeneralLedger.

-⁴ In the module DataFrames, delivered with Julia.

 ### API Invoicing